mongodb/mongo-php-driver/RELEASING.md

 This version ID can be obtained from a link in the "Version" column on the [PHPC releases page](https://jira.mongodb.org/projects/PHPC?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased).

-The automation will then create and push the necessary commits and tag, create a draft release, and trigger the packaging builds for the newly created tag.
+The automation will create and push the necessary commits and tag, create a draft release, trigger the packaging builds for the newly created tag, and publish all required SSDLC assets.
 The release is created in a draft state and can be published once the release notes have been updated.

+Pre-releases (e.g. alpha and beta stability) can be released using the automation as well.
+When entering a pre-release version number, make sure to not include a dash before the stability, e.g. `1.20.0beta1` not `1.20.0-beta1`.
+PECL versions do not include a dash before the stability.
+GitHub Releases for pre-release versions will be marked as such and will not be marked as "latest" release.

 Alternatively, you may follow the [manual release process](#manual-release-process) before continuing with the next section.